memer-s/SFML-boilerplate/README.md

 # SFML-boilerplate

-You need MinGW, GNU make.
+You need MinGW, GNU make and of course SFML.

+You need to copy the binaries and include folders into the src folder for it to work.

-to compile: make \n
+*to compile: make

-to run: main.exe
+*to run: main.exe